 The actual build of the stage one, including the foundational web portal components, was completed in four weeks

-Michael Hall, Head of Digital Strategy and Implementation, explained, "The LANSA portal is a crucial part of our digital strategy and plays an important role in remaining competitive.
+Michael Hall, Head of Digital, explained, "The LANSA portal is a crucial part of our digital strategy and plays an important role in remaining competitive.
 It offers a new way to add value to our services, above and beyond just selling a product."

 "Farmers spend most of their time in the field.
 The last thing they need is having to do more work in the evening.
 The portal helps our clients to increase their productivity, as it allows them to do as many as possible of their tasks during the day via their mobile.
 That's a big convenience for them and an important step in improving the Elders client experience."

 "Elders is well on its way to achieve new levels of efficiency and business agility," continues Hall.
 "We will soon be able to replace our expensive monthly mailout of 40,000 printed statements with electronic statements.
 The portal also provides us with reliable client data, which allows for targeted marketing and better equipped branch offices."